 Hair Color: Brown

-Bio: He is the son of a influential political leader on one of the channel islands under Rubinelle control.
-He always attended the best schools, and always passed, though only with the bare minimum.
-He enlisted with the goal of going to college to fill in his 'old man's shoes', to much skepticism from others.
+Bio: He is the son of an influential political leader on one of the islands in the Channel under Rubinelle control.
+He attended the best schools and passed, though only with the bare minimum.
+He enlisted with the goal of going to college to fill in his 'old man's shoes', much to the skepticism of others.

-Personality: He thinks highly or himself, and often overstates his abilities, which later ends in mishap.
+Personality: He thinks highly of himself, often overestimating his abilities, which later end in mishap.
 He has a very poor grasp of how other people think.
 He is not hesitant to speak his mind, which also gets him in a lot of trouble.

 Hair Color: Copper

-Bio: His father was a general store clerk and his mother a maid.
-He grew up listening to stories from his uncle, a Great War veteran.
-He enlisted with the goal of becoming a career soldier after collage.
+Bio: His father was a general store clerk, and his mother a maid.
+He grew up listening to war stories from his uncle, a Great War veteran.
+He enlisted with the goal of becoming a career soldier after college.